 The Virginia Department of Juvenile Justice is transforming its reentry programming with help from an OJJDP grant.

-The department has partnered with community colleges so youth can pursue higher education, and provides youth who need it with access to transitional housing upon release.
+The department has partnered with community colleges to assist youth with pursuing higher education, and accessing transitional housing upon release.
 Staff are also coordinating family engagement activities and free transportation for families to visit youth as a way to increase family involvement in the reentry process.

 An increased focus on staff training and support is beginning to reap results.
 "It's important to change the culture," says Ashaki McNeil, director of the department's Reentry Unit.
 "If you treat the staff right, they treat the kids right."